Software

 Described in Automatically Inferring Gender Associations from Language.
 Online articles written about celebrities and online reviews written by students about professors.
 Labeled for gender.

-Opinionated Claims
+Opinionated Claims Corpus

 Developed by Sara Rosenthal and Kathleen McKeown